Home > Brain Injury

 Optometry and Rehabilitation

 The vision care professional can play an important role in the rehabilitation effort.
-Through vision therapy and the proper use of lenses, a neuro developmental optometrist specifically trained to work with Acquired Brain Injury patients can help improve the flow and processing of information between the wyes and the brain.
+Through vision therapy and the proper use of lenses, a neuro-developmental optometrist specifically trained to work with Acquired Brain Injury patients can help improve the flow and processing of information between the eyes and the brain.

 Vision therapy can be very practical and effective.
 After evaluation, examination and consultation, the optometrist determines how a person processes information after an injury and where that person’s strength and weaknesses lie.
-The optometrist then prescribes a treatment regimen incorporating lenses, prisms, low vision aides and specific activities designed to improve control of a person’s visual system and increase vision efficiency.
+The optometrist then prescribes a treatment regimen incorporating whole body sensory integration work, visual-vestibular-proprioceptive therapies, lenses, prisms, low vision aides and specific activities designed to improve control of a person’s visual system and increase vision efficiency.
 This in turn can help support any other activities of your daily life.

 What is Neuro-Optometric Rehabilitation?